uixmat/mattsince87/README.md

 - 🌱 Currently learning all there is to know about Next.js 13 and Prisma
 - 🛠️ Building full-stack apps, most recently [nextjobs.dev](https://nextjobs.dev)

-I'm a Product Designer currently looking for a fresh opportunity.
+I'm a Design Engineer currently looking for a fresh opportunity.
 I'm in love with all things web and have been for two decades.
 When not working and tinkering with web you can find me playing or watching Football.

 ## My current stack
 - [NextJS 13](https://github.com/vercel/next.js)